UCL-ARC/museum_of_dreams/docs/setting_up_pytest.md

 We have included a `.env.example` file in the repository root which includes the same setting listed above, you can rename this as `.env` for a quicker setup.

+> [!IMPORTANT]
+> When using VSCode as your IDE, make sure to select your Python Interpreter matches the environment you're using for this project - This is because VSCode supports `.env` files only for Python scripts run via the Python extension, not directly from the terminal.

 ## Running tests

 ```bash